mcneel/developer.rhino3d.com/_guide_topics/cpp/installing_tools_windows.md

 ## Install Visual Studio

-In order to author, build, and debug C/C++ plug-ins for Rhino, you will need Microsoft [Visual Studio 2015](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx).
+In order to author, build, and debug C/C++ plugins for Rhino, you will need Microsoft [Visual Studio 2015](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx).

 Visual Studio 2015 comes in [three editions](https://www.visualstudio.com/downloads): Community, Professional, and Enterprise.
-Any of these editions will work.
+All of these editions will work with the Rhino C/C++ SDK.

 Note, the Community edition free for individual developers, open source projects, academic research, education, and small professional teams.
 See the [Visual Studio Community Licensing terms](https://www.visualstudio.com/license-terms/mt171547) for details.

+*Note*: Rhino C/C++ SDK plugins **cannot** be authored in version of Visual Studio older than 2015.
+Rhino is build with Visual Studio 2015, and your plugin must link with the same versions of C-Runtime and MFC and Rhino.

 ## Downloads